unibo-spe/spe-slides/content/04-build-automation/_generator.md

 3. Make sure that the list is always up to date and ready before test execution
 2. Use such list as our classpath for running Gradle

-This operation is now build-in the test kit:
+This operation is now built-in the test kit:

 ```kotlin
 // Configure a Gradle runner